A Farmhouse Nursery Dresser Makeover

 I am SO happy with the dresser makeover.
 I could not picture it looking better than it does.

-Do you think you could go bold with a furniture makeover?
+Do you think you could go bold with a furniture makeover and do your own DIY pink dresser?
 Or are you a gray kinda girl, too 🙂

 Wishing you a joyful day!